 - Never forget time differences!
 Don’t expect overseas staff to always have to work unsocial hours to fit in with the home office – try to compromise on scheduling.

 - At least for the first year, directors or senior management should play the role of Company Evangelists, visiting the overseas operation frequently, and spending at least a few days each time getting into details and meeting all the staff – and then spend time reporting back to the home office team when they return.

-There’s never a single solution, of course – but I’ve found all these ideas proven to work.
+There’s never a single solution to achieving a common corporate identity, of course – but I’ve found all these ideas proven to work.
 Another set of ideas apply to how you should manage corporate identity in your new overseas operation – but that’s a subject that needs another article!